 Let the learning begin!
 Starting January 1, 2014, all Integrated Media students, faculty, and staff can have access to lynda.com, an online subscription library that teaches the latest software tools and skills through high-quality instructional videos taught by recognized industry experts.By purchasing a year-long Premium subscription through the MHCC Bookstore at an extraordinary 70% discount, the Integrated Media community can access more than 1,400 training videos on a broad range of subjects, including business skills, photography, design, music and video, animation, and web design and development.
 New courses are added every week.
 Access the lynda.com library 24/7—even from your iPhone, iPad, Android device, or mobile phone—and watch entire courses or single tutorial videos as you need them.
-Exercise files let you follow along with the instruction as you learn, and bookmarks help you keep track of what you’d like to watch.
+Exercise files let you follow along with the instruction as you learn, and bookmarks help you keep track of what you want to watch.

 This documentary, produced by video student David Duewiger, highlights why students chose MHCC to study Integrated Media.

 You're bound to recognize some names and faces when you watch the videos produced in 2012 by second year IM students for an interactive iPad app.
 They interviewed dozens of well-known creatives who've finished our program and gone on to successful careers.
 Find out who designs fonts for Nike and Starbucks, which graduate travels to Chile to photograph top snowboarders, and who works behind the scenes of the Lars Larson Show.

 The award-winning cinematographer for Whale Wars and Ice Road Truckers also hails from MHCC!